-Middle and Senior School lunch orders are to be made directly at the canteen prior to the commencement of the school day.
+Middle and Senior School lunch orders are to be made directly at the canteen or via the QKR App prior to the commencement of the school day.
 Orders are to be picked-up at lunch time from the canteen.
 A Middle/Senior School canteen price list is available for download from the College website.